26tanishabanik/ascii_graph_rust/README.md

 # ascii_graph_rust
-This is a native implementation of asciigraph (written in golang) in rust
+This is a native implementation of [guptarohit/asciigraph](https://github.com/guptarohit/asciigraph) (written in golang) in rust